vasiltop/post_board/README.md

-<h1> This repository contains the source code for the PostBoard website.</h1>
+<h3> This repository contains the source code for the PostBoard website. </h3>